-Brent oil moves toward $73 on Middle East tensions
+Oil gains 2% as Middle East conflict intensifies

 Attacks on Saudi Arabia’s oil pipeline, ships off UAE’s Fujairah port: tmsnrt.rs/2WMoAXg

-Additional reporting by Aaron Sheldrick; Editing by Jason Neely and David Goodman
+Additional reporting by Shadia Nasralla in London, Aaron Sheldrick; Editing by Bernadette Baum